robotology/blocktest/README.md

 In the case it is possibile to insert a dummy test in serie to  align the following tests executions.

+### 5.4.1.
+Repetitions
+Repetitions can be at action or test or test list level trought **"repetitions"** key (in action,test,test list).
+At test level repetitions can be also used throught the key **"repetitionsfortime"**.
+In this case will be executed as many repetitions as the timer in seconds will allow.
+Inside of test is available the key **"wait"** that indicates the time between two tests executions.

 ## 5.5.
 Finally the test